KasZaim/Coderr_Backend/README.md

- Coderr backend
+# Coderr Backend

-The Coderr Backend is the server-side component of the Coderr platform, a Fiverr clone built with Django and Django Rest Framework (DRF).
+### The Coderr Backend is the server-side component of the Coderr platform, a Fiverr clone built with Django and Django Rest Framework (DRF).
 It provides robust APIs for managing users, profiles, offers, orders, reviews, and other functionalities required for a freelance marketplace.

 ## Features